(153591) 2001 SN263: Orbital characteristics of satellites

 The orbital properties of the satellites are listed in this table.
 The orbital planes of both satellites are inclined relative to each other; the relative inclination is about 14 degrees.
 Such a large inclination is suggestive of past evolutionary events (e.g. close encounter with a terrestrial planet, mean-motion-resonance crossing) that may have excited their orbits from a coplanar configuration to an inclined state.

 Exploration

-This triple asteroid system is the target for the planned ASTER mission scheduled for launch in 2022 or 2025 by the Brazilian Space Agency.
+This triple asteroid system is the target for the planned ASTER mission scheduled for launch in 2025 by the Brazilian Space Agency.